dilunika/bank-statement-analyzer/README.md

 # Bank Statement Analyzer

-This application will analyze your bank statement and will provide you a analytical report about your expences.
-This is a personal project I am working at the moment to get an idea about my expenses.
+This application will analyze your bank statement and will provide you a analytical report about your expenses.
+This is a personal project I am working at the moment to get an idea about my expenses and sharpen my knowledge on following set of technologies.

+1. Spring Boot & Microservices
+2. Angular 2 & Typescript
+3. Flex Box CSS
+4. SaaS

 ## Sketched Design